On this page

 A dataset graph only appears if there is a queried dataset for the selected job.
 The dataset graph is a visual representation of the datasets used in the SQL statement.

-Query Profile
+Visual Profile

-The Profile page shows the nodes used to execute the job.
+The Visual Profile page shows the nodes used to execute the job.
 On the left panel, you can sort by the runtime, total memory, and number of records for each node.
 The middle panel represents a visualized workflow for each phase, and the right panel provides the details for runtime, processed batches and records, peak memory, bytes sent, and aggregate statistics.

 Raw Profile